INFN-MRI/pulserver/docs/misc/development.rst

 Developement environment
 ------------------------

-We recommend to use a virtual environement (e.g., Conda), and install mrtwin and its dependencies in it.
+We recommend to use a virtual environement (e.g., Conda), and install pulserver and its dependencies in it.

 Running tests